 4.2.
 Criminal liability

-Criminal liability means that either, in addition to a civil action, or as a separate proceeding, the State of California can file criminal charges against you if you made an unlawful arrest.
+Criminal liability means that the State of California can file criminal charges against you if you made an unlawful arrest.

 Charges that typically result from an unlawful citizen’s arrest include: